alexandrelombard/multiplatform-traffic-simulation/README.md

 Multiplatform Traffic Simulation environment.
 Intended to train Machine Learning models.

+Why another traffic simulation platform?
+This one is:
+- Multiplatform: can be run on the JVM, or can be compiled into Javascript to run in your browser; being written in Kotlin, it could theoretically be compiled to native code
+- Provide a simulation DSL: this allows to describe the simulation environments and scenario with a convenient language

 The algorithms and models included in this repository have a live demo, just here:

 http://alexandrelombard.github.io